-After the foundation of the Zhou dynasty, King Wu and the Duke of Zhou enfeoffed relatives of the royal house with fiefs throughout the empire.
+After the foundation of the Zhou dynasty, King Wu and the Duke of Zhou invested kinsmen as rulers of territories (regional states) throughout the empire.

 Under the attack of rider tribes from the west and the pressure of some opponents in the central government, the Zhou court had to flee the western capital in 770 BCE and settled down in Luo (Luoyang), the eastern capital.
 The following centuries are therefore called the Eastern Zhou period 東周 (770-221 BCE).
-They had now to rely on the support of the feudal lords to DURCHSETZEN XXX their political decisions.
+They had now to rely on the support of the regional rulers (zhuhou 諸侯) to enforce their political decisions.
 The royal territory was substantially smaller in the old metropolitan region in the west and so also deprived the royal court from a decend income to sustain an army.
-Quite contrary to this situation, the states located in the periphery were able to expand their territories, often to the cost of smaller feudal states.
-In the Spring and Autumn period, as this period of time is called, the states of Jin, Qin (now officially a feudal state) and Qi became powerful players in the world of the Zhou empire.
+Quite contrary to this situation, the states located in the periphery were able to expand their territories, often to the cost of smaller regional states.
+In the Spring and Autumn period, as this period of time is called, the states of Jin, Qin (now officially a regional state) and Qi became powerful players in the world of the Zhou empire.
 This is also true for the barbarian state of Chu in the south, and the newly emerged barbarian states of Wu 吳 and Yue 越 in what is today southern Jiangsu and Zhejiang.
-The smaller feudal states in the centre of the empire like Song, Cao, Cai and Zheng, became more and more overshadowed by the larger states.
+The smaller regional states in the centre of the empire like Song, Cao, Cai and Zheng, became more and more overshadowed by the larger states.

 The political weakness of the kings of Zhou had to be supported by the institution of hegemonial lord (ba 霸).
-This was not an administrative position, but one of the feudal lords who in irregular intervals was acknowledged by the others as a kind of leader.
+This was not an administrative position, but one of the regional rulers who in irregular intervals was acknowledged by the others as a kind of leader.
 The role of hegemonial lord was taken over by Duke Huan of Qi 齊桓公 (r.
 685-643), Duke Wen of Jin 晉文公 (r.
 636-628), King Goujian of Yue 越王句踐 (r.
 495-465), King Helü of Wu 吳王闔閭 (r.
 514-496), and King Zhuang of Chu 楚莊王 (r.
 613-591).
-Fights among the feudal states were most heavy among Wu, Yue and Chu, and Wu was the first large feudal state that perished.
+Fights among the regional states were most heavy among Wu, Yue and Chu, and Wu was the first large regional state that perished.

 For a short time between 414 and 295 BCE, there was a state called Zhongshan 中山 in the border region between the modern provinces of Hebei and Shanxi.